Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

-- Refrigerate the brownies to make cutting easier
+- Refrigerate or even slightly freeze the brownies to make cutting easier.

 - The brownies can be made ahead and frozen.
 Wrap tightly with plastic wrap and foil to keep them fresh.